Bri3ght/Bri3ght/README.md

 - !
 I TEND TO OVERTHINK GREATLY ! - as i said in upper line, i have such problem. i sometimes can misundertand your actions and overthink because of that. i can't help it, i'm just starting to doubt and blame myself, trying to understand what has happened, and usually from my experience - it irritates people. i'm sorry, be patient with me!

 ---- FANDOMS I'M IN
+- The Mandela Catalogue (INT WITH ME ABOUIT IT PLEASE!!
+IT IS CURRENTLY MY FAVORITE ONE! ^_^ )
+- Happy world with happy people
+- Forsaken
+- Dandy's World
+- Cookie Run Kingdom
+- Boyfriend to death ( 1, 2 )
+- The summer Hikaru died
+- Honkai: Star Rail
+- Bloodmoney
+- Mouthwashing
+- Doki Doki Literature Club

+ and MAAAANY more, those are just ones im most active in!